With the right tools, you too can learn the easiest way to paint tall walls.

 Lucky for me, I snagged all of my paint at Sherwin Williams on sale for 30% off.
 I purchased 5 gallons of Repose Gray, which may seem like a lot.
 But I only had half a gallon leftover when I finished.
 So I think that was just about the perfect amount of paint.

 Next I gathered my painting tools.
 I promise you, this is exactly what you need for the easiest way to paint tall walls!
+This post contains affiliate links for your shopping convenience.
+Click here to read my full disclosure policy.

 The four main tools you need to tackle those super high walls are: